symphonyoss/App-Integrations-Trello/README.md

 Every integration will get a message sent in a specific format (depending on what system is it dealing with) and it will usually convert it into an "entity" before it reaches the Symphony platform.
 It will also, usually, identify the kind of message it will deal with based on an "event" identifier, that varies based on which system is it integrating with.

-Currently we support up to eighteen events from Trello grouped in four main categories, which we'll go into details bellow:
+There's currently eighteen events from Trello that we support, but those, for convenience, are being mapped to twenty internal events to better represent user interactions with Trello.

+Those events are grouped inside four main categories: Boards, Cards, Lists and Checklists.
+On each of those we'll detail which events maps to our internal events, the payload that Trello sends to us, what we convert those into and what the message looks like when posted on the Symphony platform.

 ### Boards
 ###### "updateBoard"